Kycko/unity-like-plank-theme/README.md

 # unity-like-plank-theme
-A plank dock theme that doesn't look like Unity but gives you a similar interface:
+Simply a plank dock theme that doesn't look like Unity but gives you a similar interface:

 ![](http://storage4.static.itmages.ru/i/15/0812/h_1439388648_7404510_1456122678.png)